chef/chef-workstation/www/content/workstation/upgrade_labs.md

 * Prints a report summary to the screen
 * Saves the report to the `.chef-workstation/reports/` directory.

 This report shows that there are two cookbooks on the server.
-It analyzes the cookbooks, looking for cookbook issues that with will be problematic in later versions of the Chef Infra client by running the `cookstyle` program.
+It analyzes the cookbooks, looking for cookbook issues that will be problematic in later versions of the Chef Infra Client by running the `cookstyle` program.
 Here, we see that the `cron` cookbook has a single violation, and which can be auto-corrected by `cookstyle`.

 Create a cookbook report from your development workstation by running: